mlpiper/mlpiper/mlcomp/README.md

       This returned value will be used as an input for the next component in the pipeline chain.

-- Place the components main program (*.py) inside a folder along with its json description file and any other desired files.
+- Place the component's main program (\*.py) inside a directory along with its JSON description file and any other desired files.